 I said I’d help you find some things to do in Tulum while you’re here.
 You can even compare Tulum vs Playa del Carmen first if you want.

 So to make your life easier, I have listed some of the most popular tourist attractions in Tulum for you to see when you arrive.

 By far one of the best things to do in Tulum for history lovers and fans of Mexcian culture.

-This attraction is best visited with a guide to get all the relevant information to be able to learn about the importance of this Mayan site.
-The discovery tour offers a unique look at this interesting archeological site.
+This attraction is best visited with a guide to get all the relevant information and to learn about the importance of this Mayan site.
+The discovery tour offers a unique look at this archeological site.

-Be prepared for the heat, though, if you don’t cover up the sun is likely to damage your skin as you spend the day learning about the spectacular architecture.
+Be prepared for the heat, though, if you don’t cover up the sun is likely to damage your skin as you spend the day outside.
 Also, I recommend you carry a water bottle to avoid dehydration.